DIY Cutlery Bag

-Body image and women – a complex area.
+Body image and women is a complex area.
 So many factors influence how we feel about our body shape, dependent upon which continent you live in, how you are brought up, self-esteem, I could go on and on.
 I am conscious that my relationship with energy and sugar in the last couple of years has not been healthy.
 For over a year I have been thinking about joining some form of diet club.
 There are lots of schools of thoughts about the healthy relationship with food, with many believing that diet clubs do not work in the long term.
 Personally, I respond well to the accountability of weighing into someone.
-The focus helps me address my desire for sugar based snacks.
+The focus helps me address my desire for sugar-based snacks.

 At Easter, I bought a bikini as motivation and joined slimming world.
 I am loving the discipline it brings – I have always enjoyed vegetables but tend to get stuck in a rut.
-The variety of food, the new recipes, meeting new people are all great, however, lunch times are not so good, I have to be super organised to make a pack up salad.
+The variety of food, the new recipes, meeting new people are all great, however, lunch times are not so good, I have to be super organised to make a pack up a salad.
 Then there is the cutlery issue (if you are still with me this is where the sewing comes in!).
 There are occasions I need to take cutlery with my plastic tub of salad.

 Tada, I thought – how lovely would it be to have a pencil case shape cutlery bag, with a beautiful print of a knife and fork.
 Lined with shower curtain fabric, just in case there is nowhere to wash up the used cutlery.